-Eisenmenger syndrome is a condition that includes a collection of symptoms: cyanosis (pale blue or grayish skin due to decreased oxygen in the blood), pulmonary hypertension (high blood pressure in the blood vessels of the lungs), and erythrocytosis (increased number of red blood cells in the blood due to decreased oxygen in the blood).
+Eisenmenger syndrome is a condition that includes a collection of symptoms: cyanosis (pale blue or grayish skin due to decreased oxygen in the blood), pulmonary hypertension (high pressure in the blood vessels of the lungs), and erythrocytosis (increased number of red blood cells due to decreased oxygen in the blood).

-Eisenmenger syndrome primarily affects adolescents and adults with certain congenital heart defects that are repaired late (after the first year of life) or that are never repaired.
+Eisenmenger syndrome primarily affects adolescents and adults with certain congenital heart defects that are repaired late (after early childhood, or later) or that are never repaired.
 In rare circumstances, Eisenmenger syndrome can occur in children born with pulmonary hypertension.
 In these patients, symptoms related to cyanosis may occur much earlier in life.

 What causes Eisenmenger syndrome?

 Eisenmenger syndrome develops over time as a result of the effects of high blood pressure in the lungs.
 This high blood pressure, or pulmonary hypertension, occurs because of congenital heart defects that cause blood to flow from the left side of the heart to the right side of the heart (left-to-right shunt).
 Congenital heart defects of this type include:

 Patent ductus arteriosus (PDA).
 A connection between the aorta and the pulmonary artery that allows oxygen-rich (red) blood that should go to the body to recirculate through the lungs.

 Atrial septal defect (ASD).
 An opening in the atrial septum, or dividing wall between the two upper chambers of the heart known as the right and left atria.